Kuni no miyatsuko: Taika Reforms

 The office of kuni no miyatsuko was abolished in the Taika Reforms in 645 and the former administrative kuni (provinces) were formally reorganized under the Ritsuryō system.
 The provinces became ruled by new officials called kuni no mikotomochi, or more commonly, kokushi.
 The kuni no miyatsuko continued to be appointed after the Taika Reforms, generally to the office of gunji (郡司).
 Gunji were appointed from powerful regional kuni no miyatsuko families, for life, and the position became hereditary.
 The kuni no miyatsuko were now in charge of spiritual and religious affairs, specifically the Shintō rites of each province.
 These religious officials became known as shin-kokuzō (新国造), or "new" kuni no miyatsuko.
 The kuni no miyatsuko, now in the office of gunji, often sided with peasants against the ruling kokushi elite.
 The gunji position, however, was abolished with the establishment of the manorial shōen system in the early Heian period.
 A few kuni no miyatsuko clans retained influence after the Taika Reforms, such as the Izumo no Kuni no Miyatsuko (出雲国造) of Izumo Province in present-day eastern Shimane Prefecture.

-Legacy

-After their abolition several former Kuni no Miyatsuko became prominent priestly families.
-These include the Izumo clan of Izumo-taisha, the Aso clan of Aso Shrine, the Owari clan of Atsuta Shrine, the Munakata clan of Munakata Taisha, the Amabe clan of Kono Shrine and the Yamato clan of Ōyamato Shrine.